benbdp/Arm/README.md

-I am working on using a Microsoft Kinect to identify where a tomato is is in real world using the depth map created by the kinect.
+We are working on using a Microsoft Kinect to identify where a tomato is relative to the arm.

 The arm that will be used to "pick" the tomato is made of Dynamixel AX-12A servos.